squat/postpone/Readme.md

   Stop all of postpone's functionality.
 This means postpone will stop watching the document for changes and will unbind any scroll events associated with postponed elements.

 ### .start()
-  If you have paused postpone's watcher and unbound its scroll evnts using `.stop()`, you can start it all back up with `.start()`.
+  If you have paused postpone's watcher and unbound its scroll events using `.stop()`, you can start it all back up with `.start()`.

 ### .isInViewport(element, [scrollElement])
   Check if your `element` is somewhere in the browser's viewport, where `element` and `scrollElement` are DOM nodes.
-If `scrollElement` is not specified, postpone assumed `element` scrolls with respect to the document.
+If `scrollElement` is not specified, postpone assumes that `element` scrolls with respect to the document.

 ### .isVisible(element)
   Check if your `element` is visually hidden, where `element` is a DOM node.
 This method checks if `element` or any parent element is hidden with the CSS style `display: none;`.